diving in pemba

 What is the range of diving depths?

-We find that the best life light and healthy reefs exist between 15-25 metres of depth.
+We find that the best life, light and healthy reefs exist between 15-25 metres of depth.
 Most of our dives are planned to a maximum of 25m (or 80 Ft).
-Sometimes, when there is something very special, we go deeper.
-Due to the lack of a decompression chamber in Tanzania we limit all recreational diving to a maximum of 30m.
+Sometimes, when there is something very special, we go deeper of course within the limits of your current certification.
+Due to the lack of a hyperbaric chamber nearby ( nearest one is 2 hours outside of stone town ) we limit all recreational diving to a maximum of 35m.
+For those with technical diving training we limit our decompression dives to 50 meters until we start blending trimix in the near future.

 Are there strong currents?